CodeDwan/5G-NR-data-generato/README.md

 # Citation
 Please cite our work as:

 Y. Zhang, J. Sun, G. Gui, H. Gacanin and H. Sari, "A Generalized Channel Dataset Generator for 5G New Radio Systems Based on Ray-Tracing," in IEEE Wireless Communications Letters, vol. 10, no. 11, pp. 2402-2406, Nov.
-2021, doi: 10.1109/LWC.2021.3101908.
+2021.

 ```